-Dan conducted combat, clandestine, rescue and humanitarian operations around the world for more than 30 years and is now committed to improving and making life safer for others through his unique philosophical perspectives and extensive operational expertise.
+Dan conducted combat, clandestine, rescue and humanitarian operations around the world and is now committed to improving and making life safer for others through his unique philosophical perspectives and extensive operational expertise.
 He spent more than 30 years in the U.S. military, primarily in Special Operations as a Combat Controller and Special Tactics Officer.
 During Operation Gothic Serpent, popularly known as Black Hawk Down, he is credited with saving the lives of a Ranger and Team Six SEAL while under fire.
 He later conceived, founded and then served as the first commander of two special operations squadrons, one of which’s name and purpose remains top-secret.
 His final military assignment was the Joint Special Operations Command weapons of mass destruction U.S. interagency and intelligence community director.
 He was a HALO and staticline master parachutist, Special Forces combat diver, and Combat Control pipeline instructor.

 A purveyor of adrenaline-fueled endeavors, he holds the Guinness World Record for most BASE jumps in 24 hours (201), a charity event he conducted to support children who have lost a parent in special operations through the Special Operations Warrior Foundation.
 He is also a professional-rated demonstration skydiver, speedwing pilot and volunteer ski instructor with Wasatch Adaptive Sports, helping those with disabilities to experience the joy of downhill skiing.